sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

 it was already in the project. in `scripts/rx.cs`

 > You
-nice. is it the same script?
+nice. so it's the same script?

 > Jeff
 yes, it is the same script. no bugs